Fairbairn-Sykes fighting knife

 This alloy has a tendency to be self disintegrating over the years.

 These knives were produced by prisoners who maybe were not very motivated for the task.
+The quality was quite poor and the zinc-aluminium alloy started very soon to come apart.

 These knives were also used by the Canadian Parachute Battalion.